removingnest109/Password-Generator/README.md

 Default password length is 16

-Just change password_length in config.ini to adjust
+Just change password_length to adjust